-Children starting age 5 will learn how to play Steel Pan, Bongos, Batas, Timbal, Tambor, Cajon, Congas, drum set, Garifuna and Afrocuban percussion instruments and much more.
-Minimum age : 5 years for percussion and keyboards, 7 for guitar.
+Children starting at age 5 will learn how to play steel pan, bongos, batas, timbrel, tambourine, cajon, congas, drum set, Garifuna and Afro-Cuban percussion instruments, and much more.
+Minimum age: 5 years for percussion and keyboards, 7 years for guitar.
 Guitar and keyboards classes are limited to 10 participants.

-Fee will be 120.- (percussion) and 180.- (guitar or keyboards) BZD for the 6 days of instruction.
+Fee will be $120 BZD for percussion, and $180 BZD for the guitar and/or keyboard for the 6 days of instruction.
 Payment: 50% till May 5, rest till August 1.
-Deposit can be made to the account of Carlos Perrote at Atlantic Bank and you can email or call Elizabeth for the number: Elizabeth Hobarth Tel.
-226 3755 email@example.com Deposit only cash, NO CHEQUES !
-Deadline to Register: May 5, 2014 and please let her know of your payment afterward.
+Deposit can be made to the account of Carlos Perrote at Atlantic Bank, and you can also email or call Elizabeth for the number: 226-3755 OR email@example.com .
+Deposit only cash, NO CHECKS!
+Deadline to Register: May 5, 2014.
+Please let her know of your payment afterward.

 Developing their talent should be available for all, therefore they will be inviting some children of low income families to participate free of cost, and kindly invite sponsors to contact and help in this matter.
 Please invest in education, the future of our children.

 Music Education improves math and reading skills, memory and listening skills, hands and eyes coordination.
 It develops language skills, helps learn to focus, boosts confidence, improves discipline by constantly practicing and scheduling lessons, helps a child learn to consider problems creatively and encourages them to discover multiple solutions to problems.
 All these skills will be invaluable as the child grows into an adult.